Are You Prepared to Handle a Construction Defect Claim? Part 2

 Defense 3: Spearin Doctrine

-Many owners will complain about the quality of work when the defect can really be attributed to a poor design.
+Many owners will complain about the quality of work when the defect can really be attributed to a defect in the owner’s plans and specifications.
 Contractors build in accordance with the design furnished to them and should not be held liable for the results.
 Unfortunately, these types of disputes can be minimized when there is good control of project standards.
 The Spearin Doctrine will ensure that a contractor is not held liable for loss, injury, or damages resulting from defects.
 Contractors can protect themselves by photographing job progress and making sure they are not waiving their Spearin Doctrine rights within their contracts.
 As always, consult with a Jacksonville construction attorney for further guidance.

 Defense 4: Material Breach